odionjulius7/redux-toolkit-tutorial/README.md

 # Redux Toolkit

-## Just how to usse Redux Toolkit and fetching data from API with CreateAsyncThunk
+## How to use Redux Toolkit and fetching data from API with CreateAsyncThunk
+## And use ThunkAPI and extra opton to pass paremeters in axios

 #### React Course